pegasystems/pega-helm-charts/charts/backingservices/charts/srs/README.md

       AuthEnabled: false
       # When `AuthEnabled` is `true`, enter the appropriate public key URL.
 When `AuthEnabled` is `false`(default), leave this parameter empty.
       OAuthPublicKeyURL: ""

+    # Set to `true` if Higly secured connection complying NIST SP 800-53 and NIST SP 800-131 is required; otherwise leave set to `false`
+    highSecureCryptoMode:
+      enabled: false

   # This section specifies the elasticsearch cluster configuration.
   srsStorage: